-Following receipt of an appeal, the Clerk will call an extraordinary meeting of the Staffing Committee.
+Following receipt of an appeal, the Clerk, in consultation with the Chairman of the Staffing Committee will call an extraordinary meeting of the Staffing Committee.
 The committee will arrange an Appeal Committee consisting of 3 members to hear the appeal, providing that they have had no previous involvement in the matter.
 An independent adviser may be arranged if appropriate along with a note taker.

 The date and time of the appeal will be organised by the Clerk (or Chair of the Staffing Committee, in relation to matters concerning the Clerk).
 It is the responsibility of each side to prepare themselves for the appeal, including arranging for any witnesses to attend.